modi95/241Beats/README.md

 ============

 ##General Idea
 Our goal is to build a decentralized music player which plays music on multiple android phones.
-All these phones will use play a single playlist shared playlist that can be edited by any phone.
+All these phones will play a single playlist shared playlist that can be edited by any phone.
 Furthermore, playback on all phones will be synchroned so that all phones play the same music at all times.
-This also means that any phone can control music (pause / skip / etc) on all other phones.
+This also means that any phone can control music (play / pause / skip / etc) on all other phones.

 ##Collaborators